-STAFF ANALYSIS: Water Treatment Plant - The water treatment plant is a reverse osmosis (R/O) open system operation that serves a barrier island with very seasonal customers.
+Water Treatment Plant - The water treatment plant is a reverse osmosis (R/O) open system operation that serves a barrier island with very seasonal customers.
 During the last two rate cases, the water treatment plant was considered 100% used and useful.
 Previous to each of the last two rate cases, the utility has made upgrades to the plant to accommodate the existing customer base plus a reasonable allowance for growth.
-Today, the utility is concerned with low water pressure and has proposed additions to the plant (discussed in Issue 1 concerning quality of service).
+Today, the utility is concerned with low water pressure and has proposed additions to the plant.
 Those additions are being considered as pro forma projects to address specific use patterns of the Island Club membership.

 The total rated capacity of the R/O filters by the LCPHU is 56,000 gpd on a daily basis.
-This is apparently based on the filtration capacity of 90 gallons per minute (gpm) calculated on a twelve hour day minus 8,800 gpd in head loss due to friction during transport of treated water to the ground storage units. utility serves 179 active connections (estimated to be 225 ERCs) that on any given weekend, holiday, or special event would demand quality water service.
+This is apparently based on the filtration capacity of 90 gallons per minute (gpm) calculated on a twelve hour day minus 8,800 gpd in head loss due to friction during transport of treated water to the ground storage units.
+The utility serves 179 active connections (estimated to be 225 ERCs) that on any given weekend, holiday, or special event would demand quality water service.
 The peak month for water use during the test year was June, 1999.
 During the peak month, the average of the five highest maximum days (treated water leaving the plant) was 63,257 gpd with a yearly average of 42,433 gpd.
 With a rated 56,000 gpd and a maximum day usage of 63,257 gpd, the system is forced to rely on the 61,000 gallons of stored capacity to meet peak use periods.
 Fortunately, the peak use periods are short in duration due to the highly seasonal usage patterns.

-By the formula method of calculating used and useful, it is recommended that the water treatment plant be considered 100% used and useful.
+By the formula method of calculating used and useful, we find that the water treatment plant is 100% used and useful.
 This is calculated by taking the five maximum days average flow of 63,257 gpd, considering zero growth and zero fire flow, subtracting zero unaccounted for water, and dividing by the plant capacity of 56,000 gpd.
-The calculation is summarized in Attachment A, sheet 1 of 4, to this issue, which should be applied to the following accounts:
+The calculation is summarized in Attachment A, sheet 1 of 4, attached and herein incorporated by reference, which shall be applied to the following accounts:

 - 303 Land and Land Rights

 - 304 Structures and Improvements

 - 307 Wells and Springs

 - 309 Supply Mains

 - 310 Power Generation Equipment

 - 311 Pumping Equipment

 - 320 Water Treatment Equipment

 Water Distribution System - During the last rate case in 1996, the used and useful percentage applied to the distribution system in the final recommendation was 91.22% used and useful.
 As noted above, between the last rate case and now, all available lots have been sold and metered service has been provided.
-There are 179 connections which is estimated to be 225 ERCs with no further growth potential.
+There are 179 connections, estimated to be 225 ERCs with no further growth potential.
 In accordance with the formula method for calculating used and useful, 225 ERCs is the potential customer base, as well as the average customer count in ERCs for the test year.
-By the formula method, it is recommended that the water distribution system be considered 100% used and useful (See Attachment A, sheet 2 of 4), with that percentage applied to the following accounts.
+By the formula method, the water distribution system is 100% used and useful (See Attachment A, sheet 2 of 4), with that percentage applied to the following accounts: